invoiceninja/invoiceninja.github.io/docs/selfhost.md

 ### Download pre build zip method

-<p>A prebuilt zip can be downloaded from our GitHub release page [here](https://github.com/invoiceninja/invoiceninja/releases).
+<p>A prebuilt zip can be downloaded from our GitHub release page <a href="https://github.com/invoiceninja/invoiceninja/releases">here</a>.
 You will
 need to download the package which is appended with <b>-release<b>, the release should have 3 files, download the file named invoiceninja.zip.</p>

 <p>Unzip this file into the virtual host directory you have created, and ensure the file permission have been changed to the web server user in Ubuntu, this is www-data<p>